 We left Cairns fairly quickly – in total, we spent less than three days in the town before continuing our journey north to Port Douglas and the Daintree national park, eventually planning to hit Cape Tribulation.

-The drive was a stunning coastal road most of the way up (no pictures unfortunately), and we had time for a quick pit stop in Port Douglas before heading to our campsite for the night, which involved another really fun drive, this time winding up a mountain and into a slight valley in the middle.
+The drive was a stunning coastal road most of the way up (no pictures unfortunately, as I was driving!), and we had time for a quick pit stop in Port Douglas before heading to our campsite for the night, which involved another really fun drive, this time winding up a mountain and into a slight valley in the middle.
 Here’s a view from the top.

 I was up for walking.
 Ash was not – he was convinced it would be dangerous.
 We argued.
 I won.